jlevente/link-vgi/workshop/case_study/extracting_pois.md

 **Step 6:** Now that we have polygons that signify clusters of images, we need to find the centroid of them as this is likely to be a POI.
 The tool used for this can be found at `Vector`->`Geometry Tools`->`Polygon Centroids`.
 Select the polgon layer created in Step 4 and select the locaiton and name of the point shapefile that will contain the centroids.
 Click OK.

-**Step 7:** The new point layer added estimates where POIs can be foudn within Helsinki.
+**Step 7:** The new point layer added estimates where POIs can be found within Helsinki.
 Unfortunately it does not tell us what these POIs are, but we can overlay the points onto a base map to get a good idea.
+Also, it needs to be noted that the locations that photos are taken is not necasserily the location of the feature that is the usbject of the image.
+If available, the direction and focal distance of images could be used as a means of detecting where the image subject is actually located.